 IPP offers volunteer opportunities to facilitate dialogues in California State Prisons.
 New volunteers will be paired with an experienced VOD facilitator to conduct a dialogue until the case is complete.
 An average of 6 months to a year is a common length of involvement for most cases.
 This is approximately an 8 - 12 hour monthly commitment and could require day long travel depending on the location of the parties involved.
 Volunteers are supported by IPP staff and supervised by the VOD Program Coordinator and IPP Programs Director / Clinical Supervisor.

 Please note that due to a variety of factors, not all training participants will be selected as VOD volunteers.

 Once you are selected to attend the training, IPP will send you a bill with payment in full required 30 days prior to the training date in order to hold your space in the training.
 If you cancel 21 days or more in advance you will receive a full refund minus a $25 service charge.
 If you cancel with 20 days or less notice, you are not entitled to a cash refund.
 However, as a courtesy, we will allow you to apply your payment toward a future IPP training within one year from the date you cancel.
 Please note that if you do not attend and you do not cancel as described above, you are responsible for the entire payment.
 Please also note that we can not guarantee that another training will be offered during that year.

 Upcoming Training Information

-Please note: Upcoming training dates are currently TBA.
-Please sign up for our training newsletter to stay informed about training opportunities.
+Please sign up for our training newsletter to stay informed about future training opportunities.